The Assembly of East Gondwana: A Proterozoic Perspective from India

 Dr. Manoj K. Pandit (Project Leader in India and an even nicer guy)

-Vimal Pradhan (Ph.D. student and Inspirational Leader)
+Vimal Pradhan (Ph.D. student)

 Major Findings & Publications Associated with this proposal: